10 Ways to Decorate a Cozy Winter Bedroom Retreat On a Budget

 Wanting to create a comfortable retreat?
 Check out my top 10 ways to and decorate a cozy winter bedroom without spending a lot of money.
 Keep reading for cozy bedroom tips and ideas!

 First of all, though, let’s back up.
 In case you need to read this again: it is not selfish or frivolous to focus on your bedroom.
 It used the be the last space I would clean up for the day and certainly the last space to get a seasonal refresh.
-Even though it still isn’t always the first spot in our home to get restyled for the seasons, it is the first space I try to have cleaned up every morning.
+Even though it still isn’t always the first spot in our home to get restyled for seasonal decor, it is the first thing I try to have cleaned up every morning.

-Where you pillow your head at night matters and you have a responsibility to do your best to make sure you get the rest and care you need so that you can be at your best for your family.
+Where you pillow your head at night matters and you have a responsibility to do your best to make sure you get the rest and care you need.
+Then, you can be at your best for your family.

 I totally didn’t start this blog post with this rabbit trail in mind.
-So I guess I needed the reminder as much as you did. 😅
+However, I guess I needed the reminder as much as you did. 😅

-I did manage to make our master bedroom a top priority this winter, largely because I used some of my Christmas money to buy a new quilt and I was so excited to get it styled and see how it would all look!
+I did manage to make our master bedroom a top priority this winter, largely because I used some of my Christmas money to buy a new quilt.
+Of course, I was so excited to get it styled and see how it would all look!

 What makes a room calming?